I’ll forgive you if you’ve never heard of a tandem garage.

 - Spacing between parked cars also varies.
 There are about six feet between vehicles in double car garages, while approximately three feet in tandem garages.

 - A tandem garage is cheaper to construct than a double garage.
 You’ll require more material to build a double garage as it is more spacious than its tandem counterpart.
-It costs an average of $35-$50 per square foot to build a garage.
+Building a garage costs an average of $35-$50 per square foot.
 Since tandem models are narrower, they cost less than double garages.

 - Only one car can drive through the entrance at a go.
 A double garage might have more than one entrance and driveway to support multiple vehicles.